Profession Calculators

 What This Calculator Does

-This calculator estimates the number of drywall sheets needed for walls and optionally ceilings based on room dimensions, sheet size, door and window deductions, and a waste factor.
-It also estimates joint tape rolls and joint compound buckets for finishing.
+This calculator estimates the number of drywall sheets for walls and ceilings based on room dimensions, sheet size, door and window deductions, and a waste factor.
+Enter room length, width, and wall height, then specify the number of standard doors (21 sq ft each) and windows (15 sq ft each) to deduct.
+Select sheet size (4 x 8, 4 x 10, or 4 x 12) and whether the ceiling will also be drywalled.
+The output includes sheet count, joint tape rolls, and joint compound buckets needed for finishing.

 The Formula